zdravkov/kendo-docs/aspnet-mvc/globalization.md

 1. Copy **\src\Kendo.Mvc\bin\Release\Kendo.Mvc.dll** and **\src\Kendo.Mvc\bin\Release\es-ES\Kendo.Mvc.resources.dll** to your ASP.NET MVC application.
 1. Update the Kendo.Mvc.dll assembly reference to the newly copied one.

-Apart from building a custom version of Kendo.Mvc.dll you can specify a new value for the corresponding message in the Kendo UI widget HtmlHelper configuration.
+Apart from building a custom version of Kendo.Mvc.dll you can specify a new value for the corresponding message in the MVC HtmlHelper configuration.

 For example to change the default message for the "create" grid toolbar command you can do the following:
 - ASPX